Prateek20052005/SmartScanner/README.md

 ## Overview

-Point your phone at a document — a receipt, exam paper, printed page, handwritten notes — and SmartScanner will detect the document boundaries, correct the perspective distortion, enhance the image for readability, and extract the text.
+Point your phone at a document, a receipt, exam paper, printed page, handwritten notes  and SmartScanner will detect the document boundaries, correct the perspective distortion, enhance the image for readability, and extract the text.
 It handles angled shots, uneven lighting, and cluttered backgrounds.

 ## How It Works